Stability of disformally coupled accretion disks: Schwarzschild black hole

 \subsubsection{General coupling}

 For a general coupling we {study the condition \eqref{cond} numerically.
-We integrate the effective potential for the density profile \eqref{profile2} with $n=6$ Figure \ref{general} then shows the integral at various values of $\co$ and $\di$.
+We integrate the effective potential for the density profile \eqref{profile2} with $n=6$.
+Figure \ref{general} shows the integral at various values of $\co$ and $\di$.
 We find that also in this case both the conformal and the disformal coupling can contribute to destabilise the system.
-However, large enough disformal coupling can force the integral positive thus stabilising the system.
+However, large enough disformal coupling forces the integral positive, thus stabilising the system.

 For smaller values of the integral the surface \be I(c,d) \equiv \int_{2GM}^\infty \hat{U}(c,d) dx \ee is nearly flat.
 Therefore, bearing in mind that we are working at the linear level, the curve $I(c,d) = 0$ can be described by a linear fit.
 This gives a rough numerical estimate of a condition between the conformal and the disformal coupling for the instability to occur.
 We find that at linear level the instability condition \eqref{cond} is met when \be \di \gtrsim \frac{\ka}{\rho_0} + \la \co, \ee where $\ka = 76500$ and $\la= - 11.5$.
 For these values larger coupling further destabilises the system.}